AshridgeTechnologies/elemento/stories/General usability Part 1.md

 - Have fixed kind buttons non-disables but warn if try to change
 - Can't insert unless select an item
 - Icons on Insert Menu
+- Inputs can have undefined value
+- Number input is type number and can also be undefined

 Help
 ----